-It is time to start thinking about attending a prenatal birthing class.
+When 25 weeks pregnant, it is time to start thinking about attending a prenatal birthing class.
 You can do it where you live or online (or both).
 I have added some good classes in the box below.
-Also, for more high-quality online prenatal class, check my review here of a class that I have followed.
+Also, for more high-quality online prenatal classes, check my review here of a few classes that I have followed.

 Week 25 Pregnancy Video